 The technical process to generate these images is a hybrid one.
 The photographs have been taken on panchromatic film.
 The relevant sections of the negatives have been scanned with high resolution (4000 ppi).
 After applying the usual image enhancement techniques, artifical grain is added to the images to further exaggerate the effect of the film grain.
 Only after this the images are scaled up to their final size.
-(Recently they have been shown in an exhibition in the size of 80x80 cm.)
 It is important that the grain is added before the enlargement, because otherwise the pointilist effect, especially interesting from different viewing distances, is missed.
-Finally, a triplex filter with some yellowish and purple tones is applied to the black and white image for atmospheric reasons.
+Finally, a triplex filter with yellowish and purple tones is applied to the black and white image for atmospheric reasons.